dbtek/docboox/README.md

 docboox
 ===

-A featured documents gallery api that supports customization on templates stored in S3.
+A featured documents gallery api that supports customization on docx templates stored in S3.

 ### Features
 - List docs in an S3 bucket.